learn-co-curriculum/phase-3-nds-introduction/README.md

 As you learn more about software development, you'll want to get data from other sources to produce insights.
 Typically companies make this information available through an "API."
-For the time being think of an API as a URL which your code can contact that returns....you guessed it...a nested data structure.
+For the time being, think of an API as a URL which your code can contact that returns....you guessed it...a nested data structure.

 Obviously, the data at Amazon is not curated by Jeff Bezos for the benefit of _my_ program.
-The latitude / longitude data of all the coffee shops near my iPhone's current location are not curated for the benefit of my program by Tim Cook and Apple.
+The latitude/longitude data of all the coffee shops near my iPhone's current location are not curated for the benefit of my program by Tim Cook and Apple.
 The information about my GitHub repositories is not curated by Nat Friedman for the benefit of _my_ program.
 The returned NDS _might_ have the